Updated: Sep 11, 2021

-Last October 19, members of the Lighthouse Marina Resort Legacy Foundation and the Subic Sailing Club went to Sampaloc Cove to discuss the possibility of bringing one of the under-utilised paraw sailboat for their community to use for livelihood not just for tourism but also for fishing.
+Last October 19, a team from the Lighthouse Marina Resort Legacy Foundation and the Subic Sailing Club went to Sampaloc Cove to discuss the possibility of bringing one of the under-utilised paraw sailboat for their community to use for livelihood not just for tourism but also for fishing.
 (Back story about the paraws in Subic Bay)

-Upon arrival we were greeted with the usual smiles from the community headed by Carlito Romamban, the chieftain of Sampaloc Cove, together with some of his councils.
+Upon arrival, we were greeted with the usual smiles from the community headed by Carlito Romamban, the chieftain of Sampaloc Cove, together with some of his councils.
+The plans of receiving a paraw that will provide an added source of income for the community were well-received by the aeta councils.

-They are happy to hear about the plans to bring the paraw boat and hopefully provide income to their community.
-We first set foot in Sampaloc Cove back in 2008 and since then so much has changed but the Lighthouse Marina Legacy Foundation continues to support the local Aeta community in any way they can.
+We first set foot in Sampaloc Cove back in 2008 and since then so much has changed but the Lighthouse Marina Legacy Foundation continues to support the local Aeta community in any way it can.
 (Sampaloc Cove Story: A light in the Cove)

 Below are some photos of our previous outreach project in Sampaloc Cove in the past years with various organizations.